vdesabou/kafka-docker-playground-docs/docs/playground connector log-level.md

 🧬 Set connect log level

 🎓 Tip: it will also set io.confluent.kafka.schemaregistry.client.rest.RestService (to see schema registry rest requests) and org.apache.kafka.connect.runtime.TransformationChain (to see records before and after SMTs)
-        it will also set org.apache.kafka.connect.runtime.WorkerSinkTask for sink and org.apache.kafka.connect.runtime.WorkerSourceTask for source connectors.

 ## Usage